victor-likes-coding/sustainable-spaces/README.md

 The goal of this app is as follows:

 - to allow users, renters and homeowners a way to effortless buy (both renters and homeowners), rent (renters), sell (homeowners) homes.
 The app offers renters a way to earn free rent in exchange for helping the effort to crowdfund the purchase of homes via a lottery.
-- to provide rent stabilization through crowdfunding. we hope to be able to reduce the cost of owning a house, thus having less expenses that would require a higher rent to achieve some sort of cash flow.
+- to provide rent stabilization through crowdfunding.
+We hope to be able to reduce the cost of owning a house, thus having less expenses that would require a higher rent to achieve some sort of cash flow.
 - to provide homeowners with the tools to efficiently check a renters background, collect payment, schedule cleanings and other services like handyman work.

 ### The "Free Housing Sweepstakes" Mechanic -- Deemed illegal in Florida under Gambling laws -- unless under a charitable organization according to the [law](http://www.leg.state.fl.us/Statutes/index.cfm?App_mode=Display_Statute&URL=0800-0899/0849/Sections/0849.0935.html)